 Franco Terrazzano is the Alberta Director of the Canadian Taxpayers Federation.

-Franco is one of our Thought Leaders.
+Franco is one of our contributors.
 For interview requests, click here.